mesolitica/malaya/docs/README.rst

 -  **Rumi-to-Jawi**, convert from Rumi to Jawi using Transformer.
 -  **Sentiment Analysis**, detect and recognize polarity of texts using finetuned Transformer-Bahasa.
 -  **Text Similarity**, provide interface for lexical similarity deep semantic similarity using finetuned Transformer-Bahasa.
--  **Spell Correction**, using local Malaysia NLP researches hybrid with Transformer-Bahasa to auto-correct any bahasa words and NeuSpell using T5-Bahasa.
+-  **Spelling Correction**, using local Malaysia NLP researches hybrid with Transformer-Bahasa to auto-correct any bahasa words and NeuSpell using T5-Bahasa.
 -  **Stemmer**, using BPE LSTM Seq2Seq with attention state-of-art to do Bahasa stemming.
 -  **Subjectivity Analysis**, detect and recognize self-opinion polarity of texts using finetuned Transformer-Bahasa.
 -  **Kesalahan Tatabahasa**, Fix kesalahan tatabahasa using TransformerTag-Bahasa.